Reviews You Can Rely On

 Credit: Natalie Kafader

-3D-shaped snowboards are known for their “spoon-like” tips and tails.
-The design can be seen by its concave shape along the width of the snowboard as opposed to the other forms of camber that run along the length of the snowboard.
-A 3D-shaped snowboard is a technology that can particularly help beginners because of the early rise along both tip and tail contact points.
-That means fewer hardcore edge catches and easier initiation of turns.
-And particularly for the Powder People out there, with 3D early rise along the nose of a snowboard, it can create lift in deep snow much like the wing of an airplane.
-Just like all other shapes, there are however some setbacks.
-For 3D tech, those downfalls come in the form of less edge control on groomers, hardpacks, or ice.
-Nevertheless, if you're looking for a board that will slice through softer snow and feel like you're surfing a wave, this technology might be for you!
+• 3D: These snowboards are known for their “spoon-like” tips and tails.
+The design is characterized by its concave shape along the width of the snowboard, rather than other camber profiles that run along its length.
+A 3D-shaped snowboard is a technology that can particularly help beginners because of the early rise along both the tip and the tail contact points.
+That means fewer hard-edge catches and easier turn initiation.
+And particularly for the Powder People out there, 3D early rise can create lift in deep snow, much like an airplane wing.
+For 3D tech, those downsides include less edge control on groomers, hardpack, or ice.

 Flex